AlekseyFursenko/YourHomeWork/GitTutorial.md

 * *git init  <directory>* - Transform a directory in the current path into a Git repository

 * *git init --bare* - Create a new bare repository (a repository to be used as a remote repository only, that won't contain active development)

+You can see all of the options with git init in [git-scm's documentation](https://git-scm.com/docs/git-init)